 Quitting Meth While Pregnant

 There is a common trend of women experiencing “turning points” during pregnancy.
-Being responsible for the life of another human helps many women stop using drugs.
+Being responsible for the life of another human may lead some women to stop their drug use.

 The two main types of treatment you will encounter are outpatient and inpatient treatment.

 Outpatient treatment is an option for women who have less severe addictions and who aren’t additionally contending with serious medical or mental health issues.
-In outpatient treatment, you will periodically check in with your doctor and counselor for medications and therapy, while still being able to live at home.
+In outpatient treatment, and depending on your level of care, you can meet with a counselor, attend group therapy, and receive a number of other services to support your recovery, while still being able to live at home.

-In treatment, you may participate in group and individual counseling.
-Some examples of therapy may include:
+In treatment, you may participate in group and/or individual therapy, which may include:

 - Cognitive-behavioral therapy (CBT).
-CBT can help you understand the triggers and situations that contribute to your use meth.
+CBT can help you understand the triggers and situations that contribute to your meth use.
 People who struggle with addiction often have underlying issues that drive their addictions.
 CBT can help you address these issues in a healthy and productive way.
-In CBT, you can learn how to cope with life’s challenges without meth.

 - Addiction support groups.
 12-step programs are available to help you receive peer support.
 Groups can help you create a community of people going through the same situation as you.
 Having this type of support can help prevent relapse.
 Attending support groups can help ensure a woman’s long-term success.